 Ambulatory Care Experiences

-- When a resident is in clinic, he or she will have six one-half day sessions of clinic in which to see patients.
+The Harry S Truman Veterans Hospital and Clinics and the Fairview General Internal Medicine clinic are the two settings in which residents may have their continuity clinic.
+Residents serve as the primary care physicians for their patients and continuity of care is also provided by the General Internal Medicine Attending Faculty who supervise the residents.
+When a resident is in clinic, he or she will have six half-day sessions of clinic in which to see patients.
 Two half-days a week are reserved for ambulatory didactics and quality improvement learning.
 We utilize the Yale Office-Based Curriculum as a backbone of our didactics.
 In addition, residents are given two half-days of unassigned time which can be utilized in a variety of ways, including academic endeavors, but also a time to attend to personal matters.

 - The Emergency Center of the University Hospitals and Clinics is the only Level I trauma facility in Mid-Missouri.

 - Residents evaluate and treat patients with medical and surgical emergencies, under the supervision of 100% Emergency Medicine residency-trained and board certified faculty.

 - Residents rotate through the Medical Intensive Care Unit and the Coronary Intensive Care Unit at the University Hospital, and the Medicine Intensive Care Unit at the Harry S. Truman Veteran's Administration Hospital.